atomicjolt/react_rails_starter_app/README.md

 ### <a name="seeds"></a>Setting up Database

-Open db/seeds.rb and configuration a default account for development and production.
+If you have setup .env and the secrets.yml file then the seeds file shouldn't need to be changed.
+However, if you need to customize the values in the database or add addition records to the database, open db/seeds.rb and configuration a default account for development and production.
 Here's a summary of the values and their purpose:

 - **code:** Uniquely identifies the account.
 This is used for the subdomain when running applications on a single domain.
+By default this will be set to APP_SUBDOMAIN from the .env file.
 - **domain:** Custom domain name.
+By default this is set to application_url from the secrets.yml file.
 - **name:** Name the account anything you'd like.
+By default this is set to application_name from the secrets.yml file.
 - **lti_key:** A unique key for the LTI application you are building.
 This will be provided to Canvas.
+By default this will be set to APP_SUBDOMAIN from the .env file.
 - **lti_secret:** The shared secret for your LTI application.
 This will be provided to Canvas and will be used to sign the LTI request.
 Generate this value using `rake secret`.
 Alternatively if you leave this field empty an LTI secret will be automatically generated for the account.
 - **canvas_uri:** The URI of the Canvas institution to be associated with a specific account.